jackey8616/jackey8616.github.io/source/_posts/AI/logistic-regression-and-its-math.md

 $$
 In this way, these error will be cancel in opposite actual value, then we can merge these errors:
 $$[y\ln(p) + (1-y)\ln(1-p)]$$
-These errors are the summation of mapping of natural logarithm to negative number, the value more close to zero, the mapping will more close to negative infinity.
+These errors are the negative values resulting from the natural logarithm transformation.
+The closer the value is to zero, the more negative the result becomes, approaching negative infinity.
-With the filter by the parameter(actual value), negative sign is still exists, this will cause misleading with the meaning.
+With the filtering by the parameter(actual value), the negative sign still exists, which could be misleading regarding the meaning of "loss".
-By multiple with $-1$ ,we can flip the meaning of negative, let the whole equation presents bigger error when the mapping value is more close to negative infinity:
+To better express the magnitude of the loss, we multiply by $-1$ , which inverts the scale so that the larger the resulting positive value, the greater the error is:
 $$
 L(y, p) = - [y\ln(p) + (1-y)\ln(1-p)]
 $$